wtestcase/toborwinner.github.io/src/posts/2-road-to-nix-nix-laziness/index.md

 in b + 1
 ```

 This example evaluates to `2`{.nix} without throwing any errors.
-Why?
-Because
-since `a` is never requested, it's also never evaluated.
+Why? `a` is never requested, so it's never evaluated.

 To better understand this behaviour, it helps to understand the order in which
 Nix evaluates Nix expressions.
 While it is true that Nix doesn't execute
 instructions sequentially, like other traditional programming languages do, you
 can think of Nix as going backwards through your code.
 It's important to note
-that here I don't mean backwards as in bottom to top, but rather logically
+that I don't mean backwards as in bottom to top here, but rather logically
 backwards.

 Let's make an example: